aferriss/p5Fbo/README.md

 - height: the height of the fbo render texture
 - interpolationMode: (optional) either LINEAR or NEAREST. defaults to LINEAR
 - wrapMode: (optional) either CLAMP, REPEAT, or MIRROR. defaults to CLAMP
+- floatTexture: (optional) either true or false. defaults to false

 ### `p5Fbo.begin()`